nikcleju/IT_Course/Lectures/04_DiscreteTransmissionChannels.md

 Example:

 * Send binary digits (0,1) on a channel with capacity 0.7 bits/message
-* There exists coding schemes with R < 0.7 that allow perfect recovery
+* There exist coding schemes with R < 0.7 that allow perfect recovery
     * i.e. for every 7 bits of data coding adds 3 or more bits, on average => $R = \frac{7}{7+3}$
 * With less than 3 bits for every 7 bits of data => impossible to recover all the data